 “I grew up just a one and half hour drive from Niagara Falls and I remember visiting many times as a kid.
 Both the American and Canadian sides are worth a visit for different perspectives.
 My favorite memory from my visits, though, is always donning those ugly plastic rain ponchos and getting a thrill on the Maid of the Mist.
 I haven’t been since I was a teenager and I’m looking forward to re-visiting as an adult.” — Quote by Jennifer, Luxe Adventure Traveler

-If after all of this convincing you still have zero interest in sailing on the iconic Maid of the Mist, that’s okay — less crowds for me because I plan on going again!!
+If after all of this convincing you still have zero interest in sailing on the iconic Maid of the Mist NY, that’s okay — fewer crowds for me because I plan on going again!!

 - Boats run every 15 minutes starting at 9 am daily between May to October.